ctaymor/ctaymor-tech/content/posts/deploying-a-blog-with-hugo-travis-and-gae.md

 ```

 ### What is the app.yaml doing?
 Primarily you're setting up handlers to server your content.
 The url is the endpoint covered by that handler.
 The static_files say what static file to serve from the files uploaded on the server.
-The upload_files indicates what files to upload.
+The upload_files indicates what files to upload to the server.

 The regex capture groups `(.*)` in the url are then inserted in the places you see `\1` in the static_files section.

 There's probably a more efficient, general way to set up your handlers.
-However, I had a very hard time getting the posts themself to serve, and this does work.
+However, I had a very hard time getting the posts themself (and not just the posts index page) to serve, and this does work.

 Try deploying your app with `gcloud app deploy`.
 Check that all your pages deploy successfully, not just the index.